robjarrang/jarrang_sfmc_custom-blocks_2025/_base-template/README.md

 # Base Template Module

-A comprehensive starting point for creating new Milwaukee custom email blocks.
-This template includes all the best practices, common patterns, and utilities from the existing modules.
+A comprehensive starting point for creating new Salesforce Marketing Cloud custom email blocks.
+This template includes the best practices, common patterns, and utilities from the existing modules and is ready to be adapted for any client.

 > **📘 For general development guidelines, email standards, and shared patterns, see [DEVELOPER_GUIDE.md](../DEVELOPER_GUIDE.md)**